 We consider the CSL interacting with the conduction electrons through the s-d exchange interaction, which is described by the Hamiltonian, $\mathcal{H}= \mathcal{H}_{\mathrm{CSL}}+\mathcal{H}_{\mathrm{sd}}+\mathcal{H}_{\mathrm{el}}$ with

-Here, we use the polar angle of the classical spin, such as $\bm S=S\bm n=S(\sin\theta\cos\varphi,\sin\theta\sin\varphi,\cos\theta)$, which gives the shape of the CSL.
-We will see later that $\theta$ and $\varphi$ represent the out-of-plane and the in-plane angle, respectively. $J(>0)$ is the exchange interaction and $D$ is coefficient of the DM interaction parallel to the one-dimensional direction.
-In the third term of Eq.(\ref{eq:HCSL}), $g$ is the gyromagnetic ratio, $\mu_B$ is the Bohr magneton and $a_0$ is lattice constant.
-Hereafter we treat $g\mu_B$, $a_0$ and $\hbar$ as 1 for simplify. $H^x$ is the external magnetic field acting on the local spins and perpendicular to the one-dimensional direction(see Fig. \ref{fig:confirmation}).
-It should be noted that $L(H^x)$ is a magnetic-field-dependent length which represents the period of the CSL; in the following, we sometimes write $L(H^x)$ as L. In Eps. (\ref{eq:Hsd}) and (\ref{eq:Hel}), we denote annihilation (creation) operators of electrons as $\hat{c}_{\sigma}$ ($\hat{c}_{\sigma}^{\dagger}$) where $\sigma=\pm$ represents the spin state. $J_{\mathrm{sd}}$ is the coefficient of the s-d interaction.
+Here, we use the polar angle of the classical spin as $\bm S=S\bm n=S(\sin\theta\cos\varphi,\sin\theta\sin\varphi,\cos\theta)$, which gives the shape of the CSL.
+We will see later that $\theta$ and $\varphi$ represent the out-of-plane and in-plane angles, respectively. $J(>0)$ is the exchange interaction and $D$ is the coefficient of the DM interaction parallel to the one-dimensional direction.
+In the third term of Eq. (\ref{eq:HCSL}), $g$ is the gyromagnetic ratio, $\mu_B$ is the Bohr magneton, and $a_0$ is a lattice constant.
+Hereafter we treat $g\mu_B$, $a_0$, and $\hbar$ as 1 for simplicity. $H^x$ is the external magnetic field acting on the local spins and is perpendicular to the one-dimensional direction (see Fig. \ref{fig:confirmation}).
+It should be noted that $L(H^x)$ is a magnetic-field-dependent length that represents the period of the CSL; in the following, we sometimes write $L(H^x)$ as $L$.
+In Eqs. (\ref{eq:Hsd}) and (\ref{eq:Hel}), we denote the annihilation (creation) operators of electrons as $\hat{c}_{\sigma}$ ($\hat{c}_{\sigma}^{\dagger}$), where $\sigma=\pm$ represents the spin state. $J_{\mathrm{sd}}$ is the coefficient of the s-d interaction.
 We assume that the conduction electrons are three-dimensional, while the CSL does not depend on $x$ and $y$.
-In Eq. (\ref{eq:Hel}), we assume that the conduction electrons do not feel the external magnetic field and $\bm A_{\mathrm{em}}$ is given by
+In Eq. (\ref{eq:Hel}), we assume that the conduction electrons are not subjected to the external magnetic field, and $\bm A_{\mathrm{em}}$ is given by

 where $\bm E$ is the applied homogeneous electric field parallel to the one-dimensional direction.
-At the end of the calculation, frequency $\Omega_0$ is set as $\Omega_0 \rightarrow 0$.
+At the end of the calculation, the frequency $\Omega_0$ is set as $\Omega_0 \rightarrow 0$.

 In this section, we analyze $\mathcal{H}_{\mathrm{CSL}}$.
-By minimizing the energy, we can see that the ground state spin configuration is given by
+By minimizing the energy, we can see that the ground-state spin configuration is given by